“Wow. Diane, you are a light and magnificence to those who are blessed enough to know you. I am grateful to be one of them.”

 - Saturn Trine Uranus

-I feel lucky to know so many gifted yogis, meditation masters, and
+I feel lucky to know many gifted yogis and meditators,

 - Ayurvedic doctors in India and the USA